howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 Do you see how we're getting extraordinary value from a small shift in mindset?
 We're using Rust's remarkable type system to do a lot of heavy lifting for us.
 If an instance of a newtype exists, we know that it's valid.

-> If you're especially perceptive, you may have spotted something off about our definition of `create_user` and our desire to test whether a user already exists.
+---info
->
+If you're especially perceptive, you may have spotted something off about our definition of `create_user` and our desire to test whether a user already exists.

-> Checking that a user exists requires a database lookup but, for the sake of simplifying my examples, `create_user` doesn't allow for a mock database to be injected during test.
+Checking that a user exists requires a database lookup but, for the sake of simplifying my examples, `create_user` doesn't allow for a mock database to be injected during test.

->
+If you're hungry to learn a clean, maintainable way to achieve this, check out [Master Hexagonal Architecture in Rust](https://www.howtocodeit.com/articles/master-hexagonal-architecture-rust)!
-> If you're hungry to learn a clean, maintainable way to achieve this, check out [Master Hexagonal Architecture in Rust](https://www.howtocodeit.com/articles/master-hexagonal-architecture-rust)!
+---

 ### Newtype mutability